perplexa/dotfiles/README.md

 ## Requirements

-The following requirements must be met for these dotfiles .
+The following requirements must be met for these dotfiles.

 * [oh-my-zsh][1]
 * [Powerline][2] fonts